 It indicates the luminous intensity around the light bulb.
-The CO\c180 plane is the plane defined by the length direction of the tube and the height direction.
-The C90-C270 plane has two directions: the height and the direction perpendicular to the tube's length.
-Both planes give the same diagram; the leds used have the same light pattern all around.
+This light bulb has symmetry over the z-axis (from top to bottom) therefore the C0-C180 plane and the C90-C270 plane give the same light diagram.
+The bundle is somewhat bigger than a bundle from a halogen lightspot.

 The unit is Cd/1000lm, meaning the intensity in Cd assuming there would be 1000 lumen in the measured light bulb.
 This enables comparing different types of light bulbs.